opentraffic/architecture/README.md

 The pool consists of several related components:

 #### Traffic Engine
 The Traffic Engine (TE) translates vehicle location to OSM-linked speed estimates.
-By design the TE can be run inside a fleet operator or TNC allowing internal conversion from GPS location data to to traffic statistics.
+By design the TE can be run inside a fleet operator allowing internal conversion from GPS location data to to traffic statistics.
 This ensures that the only data to leave the data provider’s network are fully anonymized traffic statistics.

 Similarly, a version of the TE SDK can be embedded into consumer applications or GPS-enabled devices allowing direct calculation and sharing of traffic statics on the device.
 This helps address privacy concerns for sharing location data and significantly reduces power consumption and data transfer by contributing traffic statistics.